crazybear0/BGG-New-Posts/README.md

 # BGG-New-Posts
-Find and jump to new posts easily with this extension
+Find and jump to new posts easily with this Firefox extension